ClementNerma/Rave/docs/books/hybrid.md

 In order to fully understand this book, you should already know at least one other programming language (the lower level it is, the better), ideally with a good knowledge in Object-Oriented Programming (OOP) because SilverNight always deal with objects.

-Please note if you simply want to learn the language, you should read [The SilverNight Book](https://github.com/ClementNerma/SilverNight/doc/books/tutorial.book.md) instead.
+Please note if you simply want to learn the language, you should read **The SilverNight Book** (not published yet) instead.
 This hybrid book aims to provide a deep, complex view of the language with all of its detailed concepts.

 ### Who is this language for?